 Timing:

-Interns will be scheduled during the CCHC working hours, Tuesday through Friday 9:30 AM to 4:30 PM.
+Interns will be scheduled during the CCHC working hours, Tuesday through Friday 10:00 AM to 4:30 PM.
 After an introductory training period, interns may be able to add Saturday hours to their schedule.

 The CCHC partners with the West Chester University History Department to offer an Education Internship (Fall Semester) and a National History Day Internship (Spring Semester).
-Please contact the WCU History Department for further information on the internships and how to apply.
+Please contact the WCU History Department for further information about the internships and how to apply.

 225 N. High Street, West Chester, PA 19380 | 610-692-4800